Jaksuhn/Getting-Too-Attached/README.md

 -   You must start the plugin without the meld menu up to begin with.
 -   Disable the plugin via unchecking the checkbox.
+-   This will target the first item that appears in the desynthesis menu, so if you have extra gear that would cap stats, take it out of your inventory if it's first.
 -   If you wish to resume, it'll start on the last step you were on when you stopped.
 Hit the "reset MeldState" button to set it back to the start and make sure all menus are closed again.
 -   This will loop endlessly.
 It does not check for when you've gotten the achievement(s).